neyocloud/swiggy-clone-b/README.md

-We then launch a SonarQube container on this host and ensure it’s accessible on port 9000:
+I then launched a SonarQube container on this host and ensured it was accessible on port 9000:

 ```